Broadband.co.uk Blog: Features

 On a variable deal, your provider will state in the contract that they can bump the price by maybe five or ten percent after a certain time.
 As long as they stay within this agreed amount, it's fine.
 But here's the thing: information on agreed price increases can't be hidden away in the small print where you might miss it.
 Everything you're agreeing to should be made clear before you sign up.

-3. Prices go up in line with inflation.
+3. Prices go up in line with inflation or tax rises.

 Other mid-contract price rises